 From Walker, it heads northwest, paralleling Minnesota 200 to Laporte, where it passes Garfield Lake and then heads into forest to Guthrie and Nary.

-On the southern edge of Bemidji, bicyclists must ride two miles of city streets to connect with the trail on the southern edge of Lake Bemidji.
+On the southern edge of Bemidji, bicyclists must ride city streets to connect with the trail on the southern edge of Lake Bemidji.
 From there, it's 7½ miles along the east side of the lake to Lake Bemidji State Park.

 Bicyclists can keep riding around the lake on another 10 miles of city streets and sidewalks, a very pleasant loop goes past the downtown, through the university and to city parks and beaches.

 For more about riding the Heartland, see Towns of the Heartland Trail.

 Dining: There are cafes and a pizza place in Nisswa.
-Just south of Pine River, Bites Grill & Bar is right on the trail and caters to bicyclists with picnic tables and box lunches.
+Just south of Pine River, Bites Grill & Bar is right on the trail.

 In Walker, the short spur off the trail leads downtown, which has many places to eat.
 For more, see Dining up north: the Best Bets.